Lokathor/lokathor.github.io/volatile/README.md

 the condition didn't hold, well then it's fine.
 Because LLVM actually *can* do things that Rust *can't* do (this is one of them).

-As to your follow-up question, "what about atomics?", same deal.
+As to your follow-up question, "what about atomics?", similar deal.
+LLVM has rules that are slightly different from most langauges that compile using LLVM.
+Inside of LLVM any data races return `undef` instead of causing UB.
+Actually using an `undef` value can cause problems, but just *having* the `undef` in hand and then throwing it out is fine.
+With atomics, any early read from dereferenceable would actually *always* be discarded because the "actual" reads you'd be doing as the programmer would be with atomic access instead of the "standard" access that dereferenceable uses.
+So again it "just works out".

 ## Access Elision